FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA

-In FL, privacy guarantees depend on whether the central server is trusted.
+In FL, privacy guarantee depends on whether the central server is trusted.
 In the centralized DP setting, clients send raw updates without local privacy measures, and DP is applied during global aggregation~\cite{brendan2018learning}.
-In the local DP setting, which assumes an untrusted server, each client ensures its update is differentially private before communication \cite{wu2020value, li2021federated, qu2021natural}.
+In the local DP setting, which assumes an untrusted server, each client ensures that its update is differentially private before communication \cite{wu2020value, li2021federated, qu2021natural}.
 Our work adopts this stronger local DP setting: we apply DP at the client level so that any shared updates (\ie, model parameters) are already privatized.
-By the composition property of DP, the final global model also satisfies DP.
+By the post-processing invariance property of DP~\citep[][Proposition 2.1]{dp}, the final global model also satisfies DP.

 \myparagraph{Fixed LoRA $A$ matrix.} A common approach to ensuring the differential privacy of deep neural networks is DP-SGD~\citep{dp-sgd1, dp-sgd2, dp-sgd3}.
 DP-SGD first clips each per-sample gradient $g(\rvx_i)$ from a sampled mini-batch to have a bounded norm by applying $g(\rvx_i)/\max(1, \norm{g(\rvx_i)}/C)$, where $C$ is a predefined threshold.
-Gaussian noise $\xi \sim \calN(0, \sigma^2 C^2 I)$ is then added to average of the clipped gradients.
-Finally, the noisy gradients are averaged to update the model.
-However, updating both $A$ and $B$, and aggregating them poses a challenge for fine-tuning models with DP-SGD.
+Gaussian noise $\xi \sim \calN(0, \sigma^2 C^2 I)$ is then added to the average of the clipped gradients, and the resulting noisy average is used to update the model parameters.
+However, jointly updating and aggregating both $A$ and $B$, introduces a challenge for fine-tuning models with DP-SGD.
 During client-side fine-tuning, Gaussian noise is added to the average of the clipped gradients of $A$ and $B$, which becomes amplified through their post-update matrix product after a single DP-SGD step:

 where $\xi^{(k,l)}_A$ and $\xi^{(k,l)}_B$ represent the Gaussian noise added by DP-SGD.
-To mitigate the noise amplification caused by the LoRA matrix product, FFA-LoRA~\citep{ffa} fixes $A$ as a randomly initialized matrix and performs aggregation only over $B$:
+To mitigate the noise amplification caused by the LoRA matrix product, \textbf{FFA-LoRA}~\citep{ffa} fixes $A$ as a randomly initialized matrix and performs aggregation only on $B$:

-This removes the quadratic noise (\ie, $\xi^{(k,l)}_B\xi^{(k,l)}_A$), as well as $\xi^{(k,l)}_A$, thereby stabilizing model training under DP-SGD.
-However, using a fixed random matrix $A^{(l)}_\text{fixed}$ may impair the learning capacity of LoRA, potentially leading to suboptimal performance.
+This removes the quadratic noise term in \Cref{eq:error_amplification} (\ie, $\xi^{(k,l)}_B\xi^{(k,l)}_A$), as well as $\xi^{(k,l)}_A$, thus stabilizing model training under DP-SGD.
+However, using a fixed random matrix $A^{(l)}_\text{fixed}$ can affect LoRA learning capacity, potentially leading to suboptimal performance.